 StoreDot charges mobiles in 30 seconds

-The StoreDot charger, which works with current smartphones, was developed by StoreDot, a start-up born from the nanotechnology department at Tel Aviv University.
-The demo was made using a Samsung Galaxy S4 with a standard battery.
+The StoreDot charger works with current smartphones and has been developed by StoreDot, a start-up born from the nanotechnology department at Tel Aviv University.

-The superfast charging time was achieved using technology StoreDot has been developing.
-This includes biological semiconductors made from naturally occurring organic compounds known as peptides – short chains of amino acids - which are the building blocks of proteins.
-Similar to those used by body builders to grow bigger faster.
+The StoreDot uses biological semiconductors made from naturally occurring organic compounds known as peptides – short chains of amino acids - which are the building blocks of proteins.
+The result is a charger that can recharge gadgets in mere seconds.

 Transparent solar charger